 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Nigeria can be a lucrative market for companies that can learn to navigate a complex and evolving business environment.
-Established multinationals that have mastered operating in this chaotic regulatory environment make substantial profits despite the country’s low-income levels and logistical difficulties.
-The Nigerian Government continues to promote Nigeria as a rewarding target for Foreign Direct Investment (FDI).
-Foreign capital flows into all major sectors of the economy with the United Kingdom, United States, Canada, France, and China being the main sources.
-China has re-emerged as a major development, trade, and investment partner of the Nigerian government especially considering Western skittishness in investing in Nigeria due to the recession and restrictive government controls in foreign exchange and international trade.
-China is Nigeria’s largest contractor and partner in infrastructure projects with total volume of projects estimated at $77 billion.
-These projects cut across infrastructure sectors – road, rail, power, construction – and are largely implemented by Chinese state-owned enterprises and financed by the Export-Import Bank of China.
+Established multinationals that have mastered operating in this challenging regulatory environment make substantial profits despite the country’s low level of income and logistical difficulties.
+GON continues to promote Nigeria as a rewarding target for Foreign Direct Investment (FDI).
+Foreign capital flows into all major sectors of the economy with the United Kingdom, United States, Canada, France, and China as the main sources.
+China has emerged as a major development, trade, and investment partner of GON and is Nigeria’s largest contractor and partner in infrastructure projects, with its total volume of projects estimated at $77 billion.
+These projects include several infrastructure sectors – road, rail, power, and construction.

 Oil and Gas

-Nigeria is the largest oil producer in Africa, holds the largest natural gas reserves on the continent, and is among the world’s top five exporters of liquefied natural gas (LNG).
-In 2018, the petroleum sector contributed 8.60% to Nigeria’s GDP but accounted for approximately 90% of Federal Government income.
+Nigeria is among the world’s top five exporters of liquefied natural gas (LNG).
+In Q4 2020, the petroleum sector contributed 5.87% to Nigeria’s GDP and accounted for approximately 90% of GON income.
 In the first quarter of 2019, the oil sector contributed 9.14% to the country’s GDP, and 7.32% in Q4 as reported by the National Bureau of Statistics.

-Billions of dollars in arrears are currently owed to its joint venture partners.
-As at March 2019, the Government of Nigeria had paid about $1.5 billion of the $5.1 billion cash call arrears to date.
-However, this low rate of cash call payments combined with lax contract enforcement, a lack of regulatory clarity, and high and costly operational risks has constrained growth and investment in this sector.
+Lax contract enforcement, a lack of regulatory clarity, and high and costly operational risks constrains growth and investment in this sector.
 The regulatory environment for international oil companies in Nigeria is further affected by the Nigerian Oil and Gas Industry Content Development Act of 2010.
 Under the Act, Nigerian independent operators are given first consideration in the award of oil projects in Nigeria.
 In addition, multinational companies working through Nigerian subsidiaries must demonstrate that a minimum of 50% of the equipment used is owned by Nigerian subsidiaries.

-The power sector neither meets the existing demand of the country’s population and businesses nor delivers uninterrupted reliable electricity.
-Today, 23 grid-connected generating plants are in the country with a total installed capacity of 12,500 megawatts (MW) with a daily operational average near 4,000 MW.
-The government plans to improve access to electricity from 45% to about 90% by 2030 and through series of power sector reforms and policy initiatives is focused on promoting efficiency in the sector to attract private investment, increase generation, reduce transmission losses, improve revenue collection, and resolve critical issues adversely impacting the sector.
+The power sector neither meets the existing demand nor delivers uninterrupted reliable electricity.
+Today, 23 grid-connected generating plants are in the country with a total installed capacity of 12,500 megawatts (MW), but a daily operational average near 4,000 MW.
+GON plans to improve access to electricity from 45% to about 90% by 2030.
+Through a series of reforms and policy initiatives, GON is focused on promoting efficiency in the sector to attract private investment, increase generation, reduce transmission losses, improve revenue collection, and resolve critical issues adversely impacting the sector.

 Nigeria’s services output ranks as the 63rd largest worldwide and fifth largest in Africa.
-The potential of the Nigerian financial services sector remains enormous, and foreign banks are becoming increasingly attracted to the market.
-However, most of Nigeria’s population has only limited access to financial services – a problem compounded by high levels of bureaucracy required to complete even simple transactions.
-The Nigerian Government aims to push ahead with reforms of the insurance and pension industries.
+The potential of the Nigerian financial services sector remains enormous, and foreign banks are increasingly attracted to the market.
+However, much of Nigeria’s population has only limited access to financial services – a problem compounded by high levels of bureaucracy required to complete even simple transactions.
+GON aims to push ahead with reforms of the insurance and pension industries.
 The insurance sector in Nigeria has low penetration but has grown over the past ten years.

 Nigeria is Africa’s largest ICT market, accounting for 29% of internet usage in Africa.
-In June 2018, the Nigerian Communications Commission reported that Nigeria had more than 160 million active mobile telecoms subscribers of GSM and CDMA.
-Mobile GSM subscribers account for 98.37% of the total number of telecom subscribers.
-Fiber optic expansion is currently taking place in Lagos and Abuja; however, expansion in rural areas continues to be hampered as telecom providers await pending legislation on “right of way” protection for telecom infrastructure.
+In May 2021, the Nigerian Communications Commission reported that Nigeria had more than 160 million active mobile telecoms subscribers of GSM.
+Fiber optic expansion is currently taking place in Lagos and Abuja.
+However, expansion in rural areas continues to be hampered as telecom providers await pending legislation on right of way (ROW) protection for telecom infrastructure.
 To boost investments in telecom infrastructure within local districts, some states have provided discounted costs for ROW charges.
 GON still maintains an ambitious plan of attaining 90% broadband penetration by 2025.
 Penetration is slightly above 40% according to GON.
 However, the ICT sector remains an important driver of growth in Nigeria and helped the country recover from recession in the last quarter of 2020.